Tutorial - Preparing Outputs and Releasing the Project in Altium Designer

 Main page: Preparing Your Design for Manufacture

-Now that you've completed the design and layout of the PCB, you're ready to produce the output documentation needed to get the board reviewed, fabricated, and assembled.
+Now that you have completed the design and layout of the PCB, you are ready to produce the output documentation needed to get the board reviewed, fabricated, and assembled.

 Because a variety of technologies and methods exist in PCB manufacture, Altium Designer has the ability to produce numerous output types for different purposes, including Gerber files, ODB++ files, Pick and Place files, Bill of Material reports, etc.